anhgelus/anhgelus/README.md

 - 👋 Hi, I’m @anhgelus
 - 👀 I’m interested in software (dev and sys admin) and hardware.
-- 🌱 I’m currently learning Elixir and C/C++.
+- 🌱 I’m currently learning Rust.
-- 💞️ I’m looking to collaborate on french or internationnal project : I like many projects in many differently styles.
-- 📫 You can reach me to : anhgelus.morhtuuzh@protonmail.com or in discord https://discord.gg/cjUjTErkpJ.
+- 🌐 See my [website](https://anhgelus.github.io/) for more information!